surgical-vision/Chain-of-Gesture/README.md

 ![High level overview of COG's architecture](assets/cog_archi.jpg)

+## Citation
+If the paper and code from COG help your research, we kindly ask you to give a citation to our paper ❤️.
+Additionally, if you appreciate our work and find this repository useful, giving it a star ⭐️ would be a wonderful way to support our work.
+Thank you very much.
 ```bibtex
 @ARTICLE{10750058,
   author={Shao, Zhimin and Xu, Jialang and Stoyanov, Danail and Mazomenos, Evangelos B. and Jin, Yueming},